-Stress management is important is an overlooked facet to trading many traders overlook.
+Stress management is important and overlooked facet to trading.
 Trading is often considered a stressful business, and yes, it is a difficult business, but a lot of what makes trading stressful is self-inflicted.
 Large doses of stress have significantly negative impacts on cognitive functions, not to mention it’s just not good for your overall health and well-being.
 If not properly managed it will lead to burnout.
 There are strategies, which are discussed below, that can be implemented to mitigate stress in both the short and long-term.

 Thank you for reading.
-Share and subscribe and never miss any lesson I upload.
-Much Love From UG
+Share and subscribe and never miss any lesson I publish.
+Much Love.✌